 “We live day to day and I knew we could not afford expensive medications,” she says.
 “I was feeling resigned to all this, though worried sick about the cost.
 I was frightened about things I had heard about cancer.”

-Getting to know her oncologist helped eased some of the anxiety, but when the treatment plan involved an expensive treatment for metastatic breast cancer, which Maggi’s insurance would not cover, the cancer center where she received her care connected her to the PAN Foundation.
+Getting to know her oncologist helped eased some of the anxiety, but when the treatment plan involved an expensive therapy for metastatic breast cancer, which Maggi’s insurance would not fully cover, the cancer center where she received her care connected her to the PAN Foundation.

 “I was able to get a grant from PAN to cover the first year I was on my medication,” she says.
 “This relieved all the pressure I felt, sometimes desperation.
 Once PAN stepped in, it was like being reborn, such relief.”